millionsnake/millionsnake/README.md

 ## 🖋️ Programming Philosophy

 As a programmer, I approach software development with a balance of pragmatism and artistry.
 I believe in the importance of being adaptable, ensuring I always have a backup tool at my disposal for scenarios requiring flexibility or compatibility with existing codebases.
 At the same time, I strive to delve deep into the underlying mechanisms of the systems I work with.
 Understanding how a computer works at its core enables me to write code that is both efficient and meaningful.
-My choice of tools is intentional: I gravitate toward ecosystems that are logical, consistent, and empowering—where I can craft software as if it were a form of art.
-Rust, for example, is a language that resonates with my values due to its focus on safety, performance, and expressiveness.

 I am a perfectionist by nature, and this drives me to prioritize:
 - Security: Ensuring my code is robust against vulnerabilities.
 - Testing: Delivering reliable and high-quality software through thorough testing.
 - Documentation: Writing clear, comprehensive documentation to enhance maintainability and collaboration.

-For me, programming is not just about solving problems but about creating something that is both functional and elegant, embodying the principles of craftsmanship and precision.
+For me, programming is not just about solving problems but about creating something that is both functional and elegant.

 ## 🛠️ Tools

 ⚠️ Disclaimer:
 I am currently in the process of building expertise with the technologies listed in my stack of choice.
 While this list reflects the tools and frameworks I am committed to mastering, it does not imply advanced proficiency at this time.
 My goal is to achieve a strong level of competency across most of these technologies by the end of 2025.

-To ensure steady progress, I follow a structured learning methodology, dedicating focused three-month periods to specific areas of study.
-For example, by February 2025, I aim to attain a solid understanding of web development, encompassing JavaScript/TypeScript, Node.js, Express, React, MongoDB, Next.js, Mantine, HTML, CSS, and Nginx.

 ### Core Technologies